Joe Biden picks Rachel Levine, transgender health official, for assistant HHS secretary

 Biden points out that Pennsylvania’s Republican-controlled state senate confirmed her three times in her career as a state public-health official.

-Levine was in the national spotlight in August when Jenna Ellis, a campaign advisor for President Donald Trump, referred to her “this guy” on Twitter.
+Levine was in the national spotlight in August when Jenna Ellis, a campaign adviser for President Donald Trump, referred to her as “this guy” on Twitter.
 The tweet was in response to a news story about Levine telling a Pittsburgh radio journalist to stop misgendering her by repeatedly calling her “sir.”

 Last month, the president-elect picked California Attorney General Xavier Becerra to be HHS secretary.